 - Claim VAT back on charges levied by the government, such as delayed tax returns or speeding tickets.

 Tax Accountants from Leeds Give Their Final Word

 To make the process simple, consider this concept:

 If the fine or penalty is designed to increase the income of the organisation that is fining you, usually if the fine comes from a private firm, you can claim VAT back as it is designated as profits in their tax return and, therefore, they must pay tax on it — including VAT.

 If the fine or penalty is a statutory fine levied by a governing body, and not designed to be a designated profit maker, you cannot claim VAT back on it, because the organisation charging you do not pay VAT.

-If you’re unsure about whether or not your fine or penalty is VAT tax deductible, get in touch with our tax accountants from Leeds now.
+If you’re unsure about whether or not your fine or penalty is VAT tax deductible, get in touch with our chartered accountants now.
 We’ll be able to advise you on the best course of action.